ClarkGH/smackhem/docs/portability-rules.md

 If the answer is:

-- Yes → proceed
+- Yes: proceed
-- No → redesign or isolate
+- No: redesign or isolate

 ## Closing Statement

-These rules are not about restriction — they are about freedom later.
+These rules are not about restriction, they are about freedom through discipline.

 If followed consistently: